 - Be knowledgeable of yourself, strengths, and limitations.

-- Understand the position of others in organizational hierarchy, as well as your position and the responsibilities that comes with it.
+- Understand the position of others in the organizational hierarchy, as well as your position and the responsibilities that come with it.

 - Be aware of personal objectives and parameters.